RivaldoPardede/WiseBites/README.md

 ## Preview

-Demo Video : <a href="https://drive.google.com/file/d/1lF2AaKsV9WGBOlbqCb-N1qcOF5FvXm_l/view?usp=sharing">WiseBite Demo</a>
+Demo Video : <a href="https://drive.google.com/file/d/1lF2AaKsV9WGBOlbqCb-N1qcOF5FvXm_l/view?usp=sharing">WiseBites Demo</a>

 <br>

 ## Description

-WiseBite is a web-based application designed to provide users with food recipe recommendations.
+WiseBites is a web-based application designed to provide users with food recipe recommendations.
 It offers suggestions based on two scenarios: matching recipes with the ingredients users currently have and providing recipe options that fit within users' budgets.
 Additionally, WiseBite aims to educate users about the ingredients and cooking steps involved in each recipe.

 <br>